kunal-mohta/FirewallRulesLICS/README.txt

 FIREWALL RULES IN PROLOG - LOGIN IN COMPUTER SCIENCE

-This is project is the Prolog Assignment, for Logic in Computer Science (CS F214) course, at BITS Pilani.
+This project is the Prolog Assignment, for Logic in Computer Science (CS F214) course, at BITS Pilani.

 It was made by group of 2 students -
 - Kunal Mohta - 2017A7PS0148P